 That's when I started reading online, studying how creating useful real estate articles without typical sales hype was actually teaching people.
 My stories would resonate with people searching for helpful articles.

-At first, I had to teach myself WordPress basics, but I knew how to write and I loved digital photography which was exactly where the web was headed.
+At first, I had to teach myself WordPress basics, but I knew how to write, was creative, and I loved digital photography which was exactly where the web was headed.

-Today's Vienna real estate market is still super competitive and much more expensive...and that's exactly where my hands-on experience combined with AI smartphone apps really benefits smart clients.
+Today's Vienna real estate market is still super competitive and much more expensive...and that's exactly where my hands-on experience and creativity combined with AI smartphone apps really benefit my clients.

-I moved here from Boston in 1990 after working downtown for a Fortune 100 company.
+I moved to Oakton, VA from Boston in 1990 after working downtown for a Fortune 100 company.
 It was just before the “.com boom“, and I worked on and helped develop a content-rich intranet site for the customer service people at Putnam.
 It gave me insight into the future value of email and immediate online information.
 Everything was applicable to real estate in technology-driven Northern Virginia.

-I’m married to a Fairfax County Public School teacher, we have two teenagers and a dog named Skipper.
+I’m married to a Fairfax County Public School teacher, we have two young adults and a dog named Skipper.

 Virginia Real Estate License (0225 021708) working in the suburban Washington DC metro area.
 I started as a Realtor in Vienna in 1991.
 I’m a Listing Agent when clients are selling a home, and a Buyer’s Agent when a client is purchasing a home.